March 23

 Once again we are at the MEDIUM TERM seasonal next week and gold is arriving at an important price support zone on the charts.
 Since it’s a medium term view, there is a standard deviation of 2.5 weeks on each side where about 75% of the turns should occur.
 The seasonal price chart we looked at earlier shows the best time to

-Buy gold is in April and again in July/August
+Buy gold is in April and again in July/August.

 Since we are at the time and since price is at the lower end of the trend lines, long term accumulation in this area is a strong consideration to add some if you’re a long term investor.